Which courts make custody, parenting time, and visitation decisions?

 When there has been domestic abuse, it is important to have a clear visitation schedule.
 A clear visitation schedule will make it possible for visits to take place without the parents having to be in constant contact with each other.

-A good way to avoid contact with an abusive parent during visitation is to have a third party - that both parties trust and can agree on - pick up and drop off the child before and after visits.
-If visits are supervised, one parent can drop off the child at the place where the visits are to take place and leave before the other parent arrives.
+A good way to avoid contact with an abusive parent during visitation is to have a third party — that both parties trust and can agree on — pick up and drop off the child before and after visits.
+If visits are supervised, one parent can drop off the child at the place where the visits will take place and leave before the other parent arrives.

 Choose a third party through whom communications about the visits can made